Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Numerical Results of V-I Characteristics

-In Fig.~\ref{fig6}, we show the numerical results of V-I characteristics in the absence of a magnetic field.
+In Fig.~\ref{fig8}, we show the numerical results of V-I characteristics in the absence of the magnetic field.
 As the temperature decreases, the curves shift to the large current side, resulting in small resistance and large crossover voltage.
-At the same time, the curves become sharper and convex to the current in the log scale near the BKT critical-to-normal crossover.
-This behavior differs from the result near the BKT transition temperature, where the V-I characteristics in the log scale are concave to the current around the crossover region.
-Lowering the current far enough from the crossover current, the curves change to be convex to the current.
-These features are consistent with the experimental results in homogeneous systems discussed at the beginning of this section.
+At the same time, the curves become sharper, and their concave part near the crossover to the normal state becomes narrower.
+Thus, our calculations reveal the V-I curves whose convexity is consistent with the experimental results described at the beginning of this section.
+An exceptional result has been reported in Ref.~\cite{Liu}, in which the concave part is absent even at temperature near the BKT transition temperature.

-As far as we have observed the results at temperatures near the BKT transition line, the change in the convexity of the V-I characteristics occurs when $K_B=J_B/T$, where $J_B$ is the bare superfluid stiffness, enters Region II [see the text above Eq.~(\ref{XXX2})] in the Kosterlitz renormalization group flow.
-In the presence of the magnetic field, as we see in Sec.~\ref{VIII C}, the V-I curve can also become concave to the current, depending on the current direction, even when the current is much smaller than the crossover current.
-We have checked that the diagonal component of the total superfluid stiffness in $x_2$ direction, $\tilde{J}_{22}$, is positive at the BKT critical-to-normal crossover, indicating consistency with the theoretical assumption.
-This is true for all the numerical results shown below.
+The presence of the convex and concave parts in the V-I curves reveals the deviation from the HN scaling law.
+The deviation appears at a current much smaller than the crossover current.
+For example, at the zero-field BKT transition temperature (red line in Fig.~\ref{fig8}), the deviation from the scaling law $V\propto I^3_s$ can be observed even at $I_s\sim 0.1 I_{so}$, which corresponds to the resistance $R_s /R_N\sim 3\times 10^{-4}$.
+At finite magnetic fields, as we discuss in Sec.~\ref{VIII C}, the V-I curve can also become concave to the current, depending on the current direction, even when the current is much smaller than the crossover current.